uvaai/pdp/_schedules/2 Spring 2024/index.md

 There are 2.5 hours scheduled every day where you can ask practical questions to the TA's of the minor.
-During these hours you can use the "Assistance" feature on the *Introduction to Machine Learning 1* [website](https://ml1.proglab.nl/), using the question mark symbol on the right side of the topbar.
+During these hours you can use the "Assistance" feature on the main [minor AI website](https://minai.proglab.nl/), using the question mark symbol in the top right corner of that page.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
 Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
 For your location, please list the table you are working at, so the TA handling your question knows where to find you when it is your turn.

 The hours are scheduled as follows: